Benrowen5/ORM-E-Commerce-BackEnd/README.md

 <br>DB_USER='your mysql username'<br>
 <br>DB_PW='your mysql password'<br>

 Navigate to the project path folder in the terminal, initialize MySql shell, and then run 'source db/schema.sql'.
 Exist MySql shell and populate the database using the seed files by entering 'npm run seed'.
-With all prior steps completed, in the command line enter 'node server' to start the app.
+With all prior steps completed, in the command line enter 'npm start' to start the app/server.
 The routes can then be tested using Insomnia or Postman.

 ## License